pyluyten/emacs-nu/README.md

 _nu_ does not propose any shiny new feature in Emacs.
 Rather, it merely changes Emacs interface.
 But do not worry it's minimal, lightweight, and have poneys.

 nu is about menus, but not GUI menus.
-Yes, rather like spacemacs : "which-key" menu (but there are other prompters than which keys : *Help* buffer, Helm or Ivy work, too)
+Text.
+Yes, rather like spacemacs : "which-key" menu by default (but there are other available prompters : *Help* buffer, Helm or Ivy work, too)
 Text based menus, allow to discover or simply invoke many commands.
 This is a very powerful system.
 There is a reason why hydra is a popular package.
-But since sticky menus are not always useful nu is not based on hydra.)
+(But since sticky menus are not always useful nu is not based on hydra.)

 Emacs has prefixes, like Ctrl-x, but not menus.
 Which-key transforms prefixes in menus, so it makes C-x somewhat usable, but what if Emacs native prefixes were wrong?